eraclitux/ipcampy/README.rst

 This package let you control supported ip cameras from your python app with ease.

-It comes with to quickly make your surveillance system, see `Using built in utils`_
+Batteries are included so you can make a DIY surveillance system in a snap, see `Using built in utils`_

 Package is written with easy extendibility in mind, pull requests that add new cams or fix issues are welcome, encouraged, and credited.